usabilityhub/rails-erb-loader/README.md

 }
 ```

-Inclusion of the `uh-erb-loader-dependency` (or `-dependencies`) comment will tell Webpack to cache the file until any of the listed dependencies are modified.
+Inclusion of the `rails-erb-loader-dependency` (or `-dependencies`) comment will tell Webpack to cache the file until any of the listed dependencies are modified.

 ## Contribute

 Questions, bug reports and pull requests welcome.
-See [GitHub issues](https://github.com/usabilityhub/uh-erb-loader/issues).
+See [GitHub issues](https://github.com/usabilityhub/rails-erb-loader/issues).

 ## License